How Can You Protect Your Cloud Applications From Outages?

 How Can You Protect Your Cloud Applications from Outages?

 Were you affected by the Amazon Web Services (AWS) outage this week?
 If you use Quora, Slack or Trello chances are you were.
 S3 Storage services in the US-East region was essentially unavailable for 4-5 hours.
-Since many other AWS services and customer applications depend on S3, this had a large wide-ranging impact across many services, sites and applications.
+Since many other AWS services and customer applications depending on S3, this large cloud applications outage had a wide-ranging impact across many services, sites and applications.

 Some popular sites that were affected included:

 - Business Insider

 Ironically, even the AWS status page that reports on the status of various AWS services was affected.
 In the brave new world of IoT devices everywhere – often relying on cloud services to operate – this resulted in people being unable to control the lights in their home or their thermostats, and there was even a story where an IoT home alarm was going off and they were unable to turn it off.